What is “Good Employment”?

 The Charter sets out seven key characteristics of good employment.
 Employers make a commitment to uphold the highest set of standards in these characteristics and demonstrate actions have been taken to ensure the comprehensive criteria has been met.

-You can see the employers who are current members of the Charter here: Members | GM Good Employment Charter
+You can see the employers who are current members of the Charter on the Good Employment Charter website.

 “By learning about what good looks like, you will be in a better position to make informed choices about who you want to work for and how you want to work.”